arvganesh/super-mario-kart-ppo/README.md

 ## Environment Design
 ### Start State
 `Level1.state` stores the default state in which episodes begin.
+The name of this file can be pretty much anything as long as it's specified in `metadata.json`.

 I used the [Gym Integration UI](https://github.com/openai/retro/releases/tag/f347d7e) to create the start state file.
 It may also be possible to use other emulators to do this, but I haven't tried.